phalcon/documentation/docs/cache.md

 ### `delete` - `deleteMultiple` - `clear`

 To delete an item from the cache you need to call the `delete()` method with a key.
 The method returns `true` on success and `false` on failure.
-`

 ```php
 $result = $cache->delete('my-key');
 ```

 If you wish to delete more than one key with one call, you can call `deleteMultiple()`, passing an array with the keys needed.
-The method returns `true` on success and `false` on failure.
-If even one key is not successfully deleted, the method will return `false`.
-`
+The method returns `true` if all keys were successfully deleted, or `false` if any key did not exist or could not be deleted.
+The keys are validated before deletion — if a key contains invalid characters, a
+`Phalcon\Cache\Exception\InvalidArgumentException` will be thrown.

 ```php
 $result = $cache->deleteMultiple(['my-key1', 'my-key2']);